Find suggested replacement products here

 Visit our blog for more information

-Laser Marking, also known as ‘laser engraving’ or ‘laser etching,’ is a marking method which utilizes laser light to mark materials using a fine spot diameter ranging.
-Laser markers engrave using short pulses (10’s-100’s of nanoseconds), providing precise control, and negligible heat input to the part.
+Laser Marking, also known as ‘laser engraving’ or ‘laser etching,’ is a marking method which utilizes laser light to mark materials using a fine spot diameter.
+Laser markers typcially engrave using short pulses (10’s-100’s of nanoseconds), providing precise control, and negligible heat input to the part.

 Our Technical Center offers high-tech laboratories with cutting edge equipment, operated by a staff of highly skilled and experienced Application Engineers.